Confucius Peace Prize: Purported cancellation and second award

 In September 2011, the Ministry of Culture stated that it would be disbanding the organizers of Confucius Peace Prize and cancelling the prize.
 The Ministry stated in a news conference on September 17 that there were improper uses of the Ministry's name.
 The Association of Chinese Indigenous Arts was quick to blame a "rogue department" for the debacle surrounding the award.

 Despite the cancellation, on November 15, 2011, The Guardian reported that the original organizers had formed a new committee, the China International Peace Studies Center, in Hong Kong, where they awarded the second Confucius Peace Prize to Russian prime minister Vladimir Putin.
 Other contenders were Angela Merkel, Bill Gates, Jacob Zuma, Kofi Annan, Yuan Longping, Gyaincain Norbu (one of the Panchen Lamas), and Soong Chu-yu.
 Putin won for his opposition to NATO involvement in the Libyan Civil War as well as his decision to go to war in Chechnya in 1999.
-The fact that a "peace prize" was awarded in part for a decision to go to war was ridiculed in western press reports.
 According to the committee, Putin's "Iron hand and toughness revealed in this war impressed the Russians a lot, and he was regarded to be capable of bringing safety and stability to Russia."
 Putin was also praised for fulfilling his childhood dream of joining the KGB.
 The 2011 award, a gilded statuette of Confucius was given out on December 9 along with a certificate, although the committee did not mention a cash prize.
 The award ceremony featured a speech by Kong Qingdong.
 Kong claimed that the award accurately reflects Confucius's original vision of peace.